Clock changes are part of seaman’s life. The first time I heard about the ship’s time being retarded was, well, a bit confusing.

 Many approve this one as a fair solution, a just and equal method of conquering the 60-minute burden.

-But on practice, its a bit confusing.
+But in practice, it’s a bit confusing.

 This post will dispel all those puzzles so you can be on time on your watch.